doctrine/KeyValueStore/README.md

 * Unstructured/schema-less values that are mapped onto objects
 * Depending on the implementation embedded values/objects are supported
 * No complex mapping necessary, just put @Entity on the class and all properties are automatically mapped unless @Transient is given.
 At least one property has to be @Id.
 Depends on the underlying vendor though.
 Maybe we enforce two ids to enforce interoperability.
-* Properties dont have to exit on the class, public properties are created otherwise.
+* Properties dont have to exist on the class, public properties are created for missing ones.
 * No support for references to other objects
 * EventListener for ODM/ORM that allows to manage key-value entities and collections of them as properties (postLoad, postUpdate, postPersist, postRemove)
 * Stripped down Object Manager Interface